 Jennifer Jupp (JJ)

 Summer Camp has been the single largest and most consistent focus in my life (personally and professionally) since I was 9-years-old and attended an overnight camp for the first time.
-Since that summer, I have literally counted the days from camps’ end in September until camp begins again in the late spring.
-I have been directing Ontario Summer Camps for 23 years (Camp Arowhon, YMCA-YWCA of Guelph Camp Nagiwa and Camp Wanapitei).
-I have attended and presented at several professional conferences including: The Ontario Camps Association Directors’ Conference, The Canadian Association of Pediatric Oncology Camps Conference, The Council of Outdoor Educators of Ontario.
-My work as a professional facilitator has focused on Diversity Training – I aid people and organizations as they learn how to work across difference.
-To this end, I have had the pleasure of working with: the City of Guelph, York Region, Camp Wenonah, the Ontario Camps Association (conference presenter) and St. Christopher’s Church (Burlington, ON).
-I also have a specialized teaching degree in Outdoor and Experiential Education and have worked as an outdoor and environmental education high school teacher off and on for 14 years.
+Since that summer, I have literally counted the days from camp’s end in September until camp begins again in the late spring.
+2018 marks my 10th summer directing at Wanapitei; I have been directing other Ontario Summer Camps for over 15 years.
+(Camp Arowhon, and YMCA-YWCA of Guelph Nagiwa).
+I am lucky to have attended, and presented at, several professional conferences on a wide variety of topics as the camping profession requires us to have many diverse areas of expertise!
+My work as a professional facilitator in the corporate world has focused on diversity training, team building, and work culture transformation.
+To this end, I have had the pleasure of working with: The City of Guelph, Regional Municipality of York, Shared Value Solutions Ltd, Camp Wenonah, and St. Christopher’s Church (Burlington, ON).
+I also have a specialized teaching degree in Outdoor and Experiential Education and worked as an outdoor and environmental education high school teacher off and on for 14 years.
 I have a deep passion for, and a commitment to, learning and growth in the out-of-doors.

 My goal in life is to create an emotionally and physically safe place for children and adults to become and to belong.
 I know for sure that canoe tripping is the ideal vehicle for creating this kind of safety.
-The best way to contribute positively to our communities is to affect the way people relate to one-another.
-I want to create a world where people are highly tolerant of others despite differences – where people lead others with confidence and humility – and where people love and cherish the earth.
-I believe that we are doing that at Camp Wanapitei.
-I am thrilled and honored to co-direct with Woody and to make Wanapitei a second home for my family and yours.
+I believe strongly that the way to make a difference in this world is to positively influence the way we relate to one another.
+To this end, I want to create a world where people are highly tolerant of others despite differences – where people lead others with confidence and humility – and where people love and cherish the earth.
+I believe that we are doing this at Camp Wanapitei along with fostering a robust, healthy sense of adventure and an impressive, high-level of competence in the out-of-doors.